 Keep Emotions under control while driving

 Fourth, your emotions can affect how you perform behind the wheel.
 Whether you are happy, angry, or sad strong emotions can distract you and cloud your judgment causing you to make poor decisions.
 So, don’t allow your emotions to put you at risk.
 Instead, try to recognize these strong emotions and don’t drive.
 Either, wait until you have everything under control or have a friend drive.
 By recognizing your emotional state and using good judgment you will assure your safety.
 As well as, the safety of others on the road.

 Fifth, we all know we should put our phones away while driving.
 But, we should also avoid any activity that takes our attention away from the road or our hands off the steering wheel.
 Because these activities could lead to a crash by causing you to swerve or not see another motorist.
 Just wait until you have safely stopped and use your defensive driving skills to stay focused on the road.

 Routine Vehicle Maintenance

 Sixth, keeping up with routine maintenance will keep your car running.
 Not to mention, parts like brakes and tires are essential to your car’s handling and your safety on the road.
 But, routine maintenance includes all areas of your vehicle.
 For instance, you should make sure you have fuel, you get your oil changed regularly, and your lights and signals work.
 While some people can maintain their vehicle without help.
 Others may need a mechanic’s help.
-Regardless, how you maintain your car.
-A well-maintained car is less likely to breakdown so you can travel safely from destination to destination.
+Regardless, of how you maintain your car.
+A well-maintained car is less likely to break down so you can travel safely from destination to destination.